DC 6325Infectious Diseases38 CFR § 4.88b

 The VA rates Hyperinfection syndrome or disseminated strongyloidiasis under Diagnostic Code (DC) 6325, governed by 38 CFR 38 CFR § 4.88b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Hyperinfection syndrome or disseminated strongyloidiasis qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hyperinfection syndrome or disseminated strongyloidiasis qualify for TDIU?

-What evidence do I need to establish service connection for Hyperinfection syndrome or disseminated strongyloidiasis?
+What evidence supports a higher rating for Hyperinfection syndrome or disseminated strongyloidiasis?

-What is the C&P exam like for Hyperinfection syndrome or disseminated strongyloidiasis?
+What happens at the C&P exam for Hyperinfection syndrome or disseminated strongyloidiasis?

 Get a Personalized Rating Analysis